AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 - [A stackexchange discussion about using K-Means as a feature engineering tool](https://datascience.stackexchange.com/questions/24324/how-to-use-k-means-outputs-extracted-features-as-svm-inputs)
 - [A more in-depth explanation of K-Means](https://jakevdp.github.io/PythonDataScienceHandbook/05.11-k-means.html)
 - [A research paper that uses K-Means for an efficient SVM](http://www.jcomputers.us/vol8/jcp0810-25.pdf)

+## Acknowledgements

+Special thanks to [@dgaponcic](https://twitter.com/dgaponcic) for style checks and content review, and thank you [@anisoara_ionela](https://twitter.com/anisoara_ionela) for grammar checking this article more thoroughly than any AI ever could.
+You're the best <3

 __P.S.__ I believe you noticed all these `random_state`s in the code.
 If you're wondering why I added these, it's to make the code samples reproducible.
 Because frequently tutorials don't do this and it leaves space for cherry-picking, where the author presents only the best results, and when trying to replicate these, the reader either can't or it takes a lot of time.
 But know this, you can play around with the values of `random_state` and get widely different results.
 For example, when running the snippet with original features and distances to the 3 centroids, the one with a 0.727 score, with a random seed of 41 instead of 17, you can get the accuracy score of 0.944.
 So yeah, `random_state` or however else the random seed is called in your framework of choice is an important aspect to keep in mind, especially when doing research.